FJRubio67/MEGH/README.md

 ## MEGH: A parametric class of general hazard models for clustered survival data

-This repository contains a real data example of the clustered survival models proposed in the paper:
+This repository contains a real data application of the clustered survival models proposed in the paper:

  > Rubio, F.J. and Drikvandi, R. (2022+).
 MEGH: A parametric class of general hazard models for clustered survival data, under review.